Partner Terms of Appointment

 The Partner warrants and represents that it will fully comply with all applicable laws relating to taxation, exchange controls, customs matters, anti‐corruption, anti‐trust, anti‐money laundering, trade sanctions and criminal matters.
 In particular, the Partner warrants and represents that:

-15.1. it has in place, and shall maintain, adequate procedures designed to prevent any act of bribery (as that term is defined in the Bribery Act 2010) being committed by it, its employees, workers, contractors, agents, advisors and any other service providers (Associated Persons);
+15.1. it has in place, and shall maintain, adequate procedures designed to prevent any act of bribery (as that term is defined in the Foreign Corrupt Practices Act (FCPA) being committed by it, its employees, workers, contractors, agents, advisors and any other service providers (Associated Persons);

-15.2. it and its Associated Persons will not, at any time, do anything which could contravene the Bribery Act 2010, or cause Smoothwall to contravene the Bribery Act 2010; and
+15.2. it and its Associated Persons will not, at any time, do anything which could contravene the Foreign Corrupt Practices Act (FCPA) or18 U.S. Code § 201 (Bribery of public officials and witnesses), or cause Smoothwall to contravene such laws; and

 15.3. it and its Associated Persons will comply with any anti‐bribery policies, procedures or guidelines which Smoothwall may provide from time to time.